mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## Module 1 final considerations

 Please, be aware of the folder structure expected as a result of module 1.
+After a successful run of module 1 you should have the following folder structure:

 ```console
 output/path/